 Our furry friends have been with us for about 14,000 years.
 Every year we have some National Days we celebrate “Human’s best friend”.
-On August 26th, 2020 we focused on National Dog Day and how owning a dog could help you live longer.
+On August 26th, 2021 we will focus on National Dog Day and how owning a dog could help you live longer.
 We also have one in May National Purebred Dog Day ®, which celebrates the heritage, diversity and predictability of the purebred dog.
 Each breed is a living legacy of the culture that created it for a reason, each breed indelibly etched in that culture’s history just as surely as its music, art, and language.

 Some of our staff at BrightStar Care of Chicago and La Grange own dogs.
 So, we thought it was a great day to share their furry friends’ photos as some of them own dogs now and have for many years.
 We also are including below some information about how owning a dog could help you live longer.